 If you are the proud owner of a smartphone or tablet you may have heard rumors and rumblings about the supposed “dangers” of overindulging.
-You might have also noticed some changes in your behavior and those around you over the last eight years.
-For example, more relating through technology and less face-to-face leading to a faint but gnawing dissatisfaction, as well as being witness to the fallout of the text break up.
-Perhaps in the back of your mind you are a little concerned about these changes, however the pull of the bright little screen with it’s infinite possibilities just speaks a lot lauder, “I’m necessary and make you and your life better.”
+You might have also noticed some changes in your behavior and those around you over the last 10 years.
+For example, social gatherings where everyone is on their phone, as well as the fallout of the text break up.
+Perhaps in the back of your mind you are somewhat concerned about these changes, however the pull of the bright little screen with it’s infinite possibilities just speaks a lot lauder, “I’m necessary and make you and your life better.”
 It’s quite persuasive.
 “I’ll worry about it later,” you think to yourself.
-Meanwhile, statistics show that you are checking your smartphone an average of 150 times a day for a total of nearly three hours of little screen time, according the Meeker Report and New York Post; all of which are having a lasting impact on your brain, behavior, personality, and relationships.
+Meanwhile, statistics show that you are checking your smartphone an average of 150 times a day for a total of nearly three hours of little screen time, according to the Meeker Report and New York Post; all of which are having a lasting impact on your brain, behavior, personality, and relationships.

 Sherry Turkle, an MIT endowed professor studying the sociology of technology, was recently interviewed in Tech Insider about her investigations into how our ever increasing involvement with technology is affecting our relationships with ourselves (intrapersonal), and others (interpersonal).
 Turkle states very clearly that the two main casualties of our device-centric lifestyles are solitude and empathy.
 Let’s start with empathy.